openfun/marsha/docs/env.md

 #### CLOUDFRONT_PRIVATE_KEY_PATH

-Path to a private key corresponding to the id in `DJANGO_CLOUDFRONT_ACCESS_KEY_ID`.
+Path to a private key corresponding to the acess key ID in `DJANGO_CLOUDFRONT_ACCESS_KEY_ID`.
 Also used to sign Cloudfront URLs.

 - Type: string
 - Required: